eventbrite/pysoa/README.rst

   You can call actions individually, or bundle multiple action calls into a Job to be run serially (either aborting or continuing on error).

-* Requests and responses are simply Python ``dict``s, using our validation framework `conformity <https://github.com/eventbrite/conformity>`_ in order to verify their schema on the way in and out.
+* Requests and responses are simply Python ``dicts``, using our validation framework `conformity <https://github.com/eventbrite/conformity>`_ in order to verify their schema on the way in and out.